fkie-cad/pcapFS/README.md

 features that make it different from these tools—most notably:

 - fast and direct access to the payload (i.e. without prior extraction)
-- support for multi/split PCAPs
+- support for multi/split PCAP and PCAPNG files
 - almost arbitrary sortable virtual directory hierarchy
 - on the fly decoding and decrypting

-Instead of extracting the payload (i.e. copying the data to disk), pcapFS provides direct access into the PCAP files.
+Instead of extracting the payload (i.e. copying the data to disk), pcapFS provides direct access into the PCAP/PCAPNG files.
 To speed the access up, an index is created when a PCAP is mounted for the first time.
 This takes almost the same time as opening a PCAP with Wireshark.
 After the index is created, we can use it for all further operations.
 Moreover, the index can be used to mount the PCAP any time later making the data available almost instantly.

 # Protocols and Decoders
 In pcapFS each protocol and decoder is implemented as a *virtual file*.
-These virtual files store references into other virtual files or directly into the PCAP, which are used to read their data.
+These virtual files store references into other virtual files or directly into the PCAP/PCAPNG file, which are used to read their data.
 Currently the following protocols and decoders are supported:

 - raw TCP and UDP
 - HTTP 1.1